-7 dangerous real estate scams and how to avoid them
+7 common real estate scams and how to avoid them

 What is a real estate scam?

+Be aware that scams can happen at any stage of the home buying, selling, renting, or refinancing process, and this type of fraud can occur online, via email or text, over the phone, or in person.
 Real estate scams often involve someone posing as a legitimate contact in your transaction to divert and intercept payments, steal your personal information, or push fraudulent loan deals.
-In other cases, unscrupulous lenders or unlicensed brokers spread misinformation to trick borrowers into paying unnecessary fees or signing unfavorable contracts.
+Clever scammers can pose as agents, lenders, title companies, landlords, buyers, or home inspectors.
+Mortgage-related scams are particularly concerning: Bad actors spread misinformation to trick mortgage borrowers into paying unnecessary fees or signing unfavorable contracts.

 Protecting yourself starts by working only with licensed, reputable real estate agents and lenders.
 Take the time to verify credentials, double-check communication sources, and ask questions.
 A little extra caution up front can go a long way toward safeguarding your finances.